lmonty22/brackIt-backend/README.md

 6. Run
 `rails s`

-7. Rails should now be running the Postgres api on http://localhost:3000.
+7. Rails should be running the api on http://localhost:3000.
 You can check the tournaments route going to http://localhost:3000/tournaments in your browser.

 ![alt tournaments route](tournaments.png)

-8. Make sure to clone down the [BrackIt Frontend Repo](https://github.com/lmonty22/brackIt-front-end/) and follow the front end Readme instructions next!
+8. Clone down the [BrackIt Frontend Repo](https://github.com/lmonty22/brackIt-front-end/) and follow the frontend Readme instructions!

 9. If you have previously downloaded and ran this repo, you may encounter a localstorage error if a locally stored token is invalid in your new database.
 Run `localstorage.clear()` in your console.